ANTsX/ANTsPy/README.md

 <br>

-The ANTsPy library wraps the well-established C++ biomedical image processing framework <i>[ANTs](https://github.com/antsx/ants)</i>.
+The ANTsPy library wraps the well-established C++ biomedical image processing framework [ANTs](https://github.com/antsx/ants).
 It includes blazing-fast reading and writing of medical images, algorithms for registration, segmentation, and statistical learning, as well as functions to create publication-ready visualizations.

-If you are looking to train deep learning models on your medical images, you might be interested in [antspynet](https://github.com/antsx/antspy) which provides tools for training and visualizing deep learning models.
-ANTsPy and ANTsPyNet seamlessly integrate with the greater Python community, particularly deep learning libraries, scikit-learn, and numpy.
+If you are looking to train deep learning models on medical imaging datasets, you might be interested in [ANTsPyNet](https://github.com/antsx/antspy) which provides tools for training and visualizing deep learning models.

 <br>

 ## Installation

+### Pre-compiled binaries

 The easiest way to install ANTsPy is via the latest pre-compiled binaries from PyPI.